“Forgotten Hollywood Forgotten History” – a historic moment…

 Marian Anderson

 At the end of the segment, Burns tells a story that is referenced in Forgotten Hollywood Forgotten History.
-He chronicles the moment when Marian Anderson was able to sing before the thousands at an outdoor ceremony before the Lincoln Memorial (part of the Washington D.C. – National Park) in 1939.
+He chronicles the moment when Marian Anderson was able to sing before the thousands at an outdoor ceremony before the Lincoln Memorial (part of the Washington DC – National Park) in 1939.
 Secretary of the Interior Harold Ickes supported the idea of the concert to thumb his nose at the targeted racism that had kept Anderson from performing at a previous ceremony hosted by the Daughters of the American Revolution.
-He sided with Eleanor Roosevelt in her fight against the D.A.R.2005_Penny_Rev_Unc_D
+He sided with Eleanor Roosevelt in her fight against the DAR.2005_Penny_Rev_Unc_D

-Untl next time> “ never forget”
+Untl next time> “never forget”

-“Forgotten Hollywood” – Anne Frank channel on youtube…
+“Forgotten Hollywood”- Anne Frank Channel on YouTube…

 October 2nd, 2009